tiger31/i3blocks-arrows/README.md

 interval=30
 ```

-Here we can see, that if battary-level will be over 25, then font color alway be blue.
+Here we can see, that if battary-level will be over 25, then font color alway be white.
 Same mechanic with icons

 ### My curent i3bar look, using i3-arrows: